 The parade ground is bordered by old military and government offices, and a brown brick wall along the side of Downing Street.
 It is also home to some cannons and statues of military generals, including Lord Kitchener (

 Your Country Needs You!) and the Queen’s cousin Lord Mountbatten (killed by the IRA in 1979).

-Horse Guards’ Barracks still house around forty mounted sentries of the Royal Guard, used to defend the Queen at the other end of The Mall.
+Horse Guards still has a barracks for around forty mounted sentries which can be used to defend the Queen at the other end of The Mall.
 You can see part of their stables inside the Household Cavalry Museum.

-There are two regiments in total – the Life Guards (red coat and white-plumed helmet), and the Blues and Royals (blue coat and a red-plumed helmet).
-You can see two on either side of the gate, and they change around every hour during the Changing the Guard ceremony.
+The Household Cavalry is made up of two different regiments: the Life Guards (with a red coat and white-plumed helmet), and the Blues & Royals (with a blue coat and a red-plumed helmet).
+You can see them on either side of the entrance gate, and watch them change around every hour during the Changing the Guard ceremony.
 You can also watch the horses retire for the night during the Dismounting Ceremony.